Paragraphs highlighted in green indicate diagrams or tables that can be shared in the “Case exhibits” section.

 The candidate should indicate that in order to size the market, we would need to estimate total revenues for the business jet segment.
 Important revenue drivers are labor costs, hours of labor required & cost of materials & potentially some overhead.

 The candidate should also ask for data and information on those aspects.

 Additional information that can be shared:

-Main revenue drivers are labor cost, manhours and cost of materials.
+The main revenue drivers are labor cost, manhours, and cost of materials.